mtoensing/basic-recent-commented-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Lists the last commented posts.
+Lists the last commented posts as a Wiget.

 == Description ==

-lists the last commented posts.
+Lists the last commented posts.
 You can configure how many posts should be displayed.

 == Installation ==